-The Guelph drinking water supply and distribution system is comprised of the following:
+The Guelph drinking water treatment and distribution system is comprised of the following:

 - 21 operational groundwater wells and a shallow groundwater collector system